DataDog/documentation/content/en/network_monitoring/devices/network_topology_map.md

 **Note:** The filter devices setting impacts what devices are shown on the Device Topology Map for _all_ queries you may make, such as if you filter by a device facet in the search bar.

-Hide _number of_ Unmonitored Devices - Turned OFF by default.
+Hide _N_ Unmonitored Devices - Turned OFF by default.
 : Toggling this on hides devices on the Device Topology Map that are not directly monitored by Network Device Monitoring, but still discovered by LLDP/CDP, and shown on the map from adjacent devices that are monitored by Network Device Monitoring.

-Hide _number of_ Unconnected Devices - Turned ON by default.
+Hide _N_ Unconnected Devices - Turned ON by default.
 : Toggling this on hides any devices that have no link connections.
 Devices can be unconnected for reasons such as improper configuration, or the device does not support [LLDP/CDP](#troubleshooting).

-## Icon legend
+### Icon legend

-SNMP devices are matched to a representative icon based on their device type in each device node.
+SNMP devices are matched to a representative icon based on their device type in each device node, as defined in their [device profiles][4].

 <table>
   <colgroup>